A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 You could opt for products from manufacturers that follow best practices.
 Check if they have certification from the International Bottled Water Association (IBWA) or National Sanitation Foundation (NSF) International.

-These organizations keep a routine check on the quality of the water bottles they produce in the market.
+These organizations regularly check the quality of the water bottles they produce in the market.

 Storing the Water Bottles